iot-lab/embers-datasets/README.md

 This repository contains code for datasets "plugins" which expose existing datasets of various kinds for e.g. iotlab-injectors to use.

-The intent of this repository is twofold:
+The intent of this repository is two-fold:

  1. provide a catalogue of (and landing zone for) EMBERS datasets
  2. propose a common framework for describing and provinding data